basler/gst-plugin-pylon/README.md

 ### Debian Packaging

+The release packages are built once per architecture on Ubuntu 22.04, the oldest supported userspace (glibc and GStreamer 1.20), and install-tested unchanged on Ubuntu 22.04, Ubuntu 24.04, and Debian bookworm.
+They declare compatibility with pylon Software Suite 26.x (`>= 26.06`, `<< 27`).

-Install the pylon and codemeter debian packages.
-They will install into `/opt/pylon`
+Install the pylon and codemeter Debian packages.
+They install into `/opt/pylon`.

 Install the platform dependencies: